Tallest Cricketer in the World: Full List of Tallest Players in Cricket History

 2 – Marco Jansen – 6’10”

-The second-tallest cricketer in the world is Marco Jansen, who stands at an impressive height of 6 feet and 10 inches.
-He is the tallest cricket player among the current crop of bowlers who are active in international cricket.
+Marco Jansen height is 6 feet and 10 who is the second-tallest cricketer in the world.
+He is the tallest among the current crop of bowlers active in international cricket.

 The combination of height and high speed makes him a difficult bowler to contend with, particularly in the Test format.
 His height enables Jansen to generate steep bounce and troubling angles, which batsmen struggle to deal with.
 He is still young and has become one of the key assets of the South African cricket team.